-Pursuant to NRCP 62(d)-(e), the City was entitled to a stay as a matter of right without posting security.
+Pursuant to NRCP 62(d)-(e), the City is entitled to a stay as a matter of right without posting security.
 The City also satisfies the NRAP 8(c) factors.
 The district court denied the City's request for a stay based on the erroneous conclusion that NRS 37.140 - which applies to eminent domain actions in which physical occupation has occurred - deprives the City of its rights to a stay in this regulatory taking action.
 Erroneously relying on NRS 37.170, the district court conditioned the City's right to appeal on its payment of the Judgment.
+This is contrary to NRS 37.009(2), which provides that an eminent domain judgment is not final until no longer challengeable on appeal.
+The district court failed to address this statute.

-Because the Judgment has profound consequences for the Council's discretionary authority over land use decisions, exceeds the district court's subject matter jurisdiction because the Developer's claims were unripe, could bear on the Developer's numerous other takings lawsuits, grossly misinterprets NRS Chapter 278 and NRS Chapter 37, ignores unanimous decisions of this Court holding that General Plan designations govern land uses and zoning does not confer vested rights, and misinterprets the law governing stays, writ relief is warranted.
+Because the Judgment has profound consequences for the Council's discretionary authority over land use decisions, exceeds the district court's subject matter jurisdiction because the Developer's claims were unripe, could bear on the Developer's numerous other takings lawsuits, grossly misinterprets NRS Chapter 278 and NRS Chapter 37, ignores unanimous decisions of this Court holding that zoning does not confer vested rights, renders the statutorily mandated process of preparing and adopting master plans a pointless exercise, and misinterprets the law governing stays, a stay is warranted.